Approximating Sparse Graphs: The Random Overlapping Communities Model: Introduction

 Previous approaches do not provide a meaningful way to approximate the small cycle counts of sparse graphs.
 A regularity style partition or stochastic block model inherently cannot approximate the number of triangles unless the rank of the block model grows nearly linearly with the size of the graph as shown in the following simple observation.

-\begin{proposition} Let $M$ be a symmetric matrix with entries in $[0,1]$ such that each row sum is at most $d$.
-Then the expected number of simple $k$-cycles in a graph obtained by sampling $M$ is at most $d^k rank(M)$. \end{proposition} The proposition follows by observing that the expected number of simple $k$-cycles is at most the trace of $M^k$.
+\begin{proposition} Let $M$ be an $n \times n$ symmetric matrix with entries in $[0,1]$ such that each row sum is at most $d$.
+Then the expected number of simple $k$-cycles in a graph on $n$ vertices obtained by uniformly sampling\footnote{Formally, a graph $G$ on $n$ vertices is constructed by adding an edge between each pair of vertices $i$ and $j$ independently with probability $M_{ij}$.} $M$ is at most $d^k rank(M)$. \end{proposition} The proposition follows by observing that the expected number of simple $k$-cycles is at most the trace of $M^k$ (see formal proof in \Cref{sec:lopa}).
 In particular, any rank $r$ approximation of the $d$-dimensional hypercube where each vertex has degree $O(d)$ has fewer than $O(rd^4)$ simple four-cycles, whereas the hypercube has $2^{d} d^2$ of them.

+The Benjamini-Schramm local neighborhood distribution approach requires graphs' degrees to be bounded so that the resultant metric space of local profiles is compact \cite{ben01}.
+Other methods designed for the sparse but not bounded degree setting do not produce a satisfactory limit object for the sequence of hypercubes.